ArshanAlam/CTFs/picoCTF/stonks/README.md

 ----------
 ```

-Thus, when we pass `%x` as the `API token` then we back data on the stack.
+Thus, when we pass `%x` as the `API token` then we get back data on the stack.

 ```shell
 $ nc mercury.picoctf.net 27912